Creatio vs Pipedrive

 Creatio is a no-code CRM and workflow automation platform designed for mid-market and enterprise organizations that need sales, marketing, and service in one system with customization.
 Pipedrive is a visual, pipeline-first sales CRM built for small and medium-sized businesses that want simplicity and fast time-to-value.

-ZoomInfo is an AI-powered GTM platform that provides the B2B data intelligence layer (500M contacts, 100M companies, intent signals, conversation intelligence) that CRMs can't replicate on their own.
+ZoomInfo is an all-in-one AI GTM Platform that provides the B2B data intelligence layer -- 500M contacts, 100M companies, intent signals, and conversation intelligence -- that CRMs cannot replicate on their own.

 Which platform is cheapest for a small sales team?

 Pipedrive is the most affordable, starting at $14/seat/month on the Lite plan.
-Creatio's minimum is $40/user/month (platform + one CRM module), with a $10,000/year minimum spend and 3-year standard contract.
-ZoomInfo does not publish prices for paid plans but offers a permanent free Lite tier with 10 monthly export credits and basic access to its B2B database.
+Creatio's minimum is $40/user/month (platform + one CRM module), with a $10,000/year minimum spend and a standard 3-year contract.
+ZoomInfo is free to start with consumption credits based on usage, with a permanent free tier offering 10 monthly export credits and basic access to the B2B database.

 Can ZoomInfo replace a CRM like Creatio or Pipedrive?

 ZoomInfo is not a traditional CRM.
-GTM Workspace provides a seller workspace, and GTM Studio provides orchestration for marketers and RevOps.
+The GTM Workspace provides a seller workspace, and GTM Studio provides orchestration for marketers and RevOps.
 But ZoomInfo is designed to work alongside CRMs, enriching them with verified data and contextual intelligence.
-It integrates natively with Salesforce, HubSpot, and Microsoft Dynamics, and its API and MCP access deliver data into any system.
+It integrates natively with Salesforce, HubSpot, Microsoft Dynamics, Pipedrive, and Creatio via API and MCP.

 Which platform has the strongest AI capabilities?